cWatermelong/GradeFlow/README.md

 # GradeFlow
-A light weight windows application that calculates your GPA and grade averges and generates graphs that keep track of your performance in school.
+A light weight windows application that: calcualtes your course grades, calculates your what-if CGPA, and generates trend graph to see your performance